viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

         index.md
 ```

-When running build for version `2.0`, the `public/` folder will look like this:
+When running the build command for version `2.0`, the `public/` folder will look like this:

 ```text
 - public/